Curtis-Turk/CV/README.md

 - Git collaboration and pair programming

 Throughout the course I paired with members of the cohort to accelerate learning, reduce errors and additively tackle whatever projects we were working on at the time.
-Working with a pair
+Collaborating through GitHub and using Git on our group projects

 - Agile development with sprints and iterative processes
 - Covering